 When considering the visual PLS alone, skilled comprehenders show more primary visual activation than poor comprehenders, possibly suggesting that for skilled comprehenders, reading is associated with a more direct mapping from orthography to semantics that relies somewhat less on phonology.
-Research from Dikker and colleagues has shown that activation in sensory areas, such as occipital and fusiform cortices, may indicate that skilled readers are expecting the form of a likely next word [Dikker et al., 2009; Dikker et al., 2010; Dikker and Pylkkanen, 2011](Dikker, Rabagliati, & Pylkkänen 2009; Dikker, Rabagliati, Farmer, & Pylkkänen, 2010; Dikker & Pylkkänen, 2011).
+Research from Dikker and colleagues has shown that activation in sensory areas, such as occipital and fusiform cortices, may indicate that skilled readers are expecting the form of a likely next word [Dikker et al., 2009; Dikker et al., 2010; Dikker and Pylkkanen, 2011].
 In comparison, comprehension skill was negatively related to activation in right anterior STG for both print conditions.
-This region, specifically in the right hemisphere, shows activation during word reading, both silently and aloud [Fiez and Petersen, 1998](Fiez & Petersen, 1998).
+This region, specifically in the right hemisphere, shows activation during word reading, both silently and aloud [Fiez and Petersen, 1998].
 Thus, less-skilled comprehenders may be silently reading words aloud during printed conditions.
-This process mirrors the indirect route hypothesized to be taken by early, nonskilled readers [Grainger et al., 2012](Grainger, Lété, Bertan, Dufau, & Ziegler, 2012).
+This process mirrors the indirect route hypothesized to be taken by early, nonskilled readers [Grainger et al., 2012].
 Less-skilled comprehenders may be using their relative strength in phonological processing to support their lower–quality and difficult-to-access semantic representations.
 This idea is further supported by activation negatively correlated with reading comprehension shown in the insula.
-Activation in regions of the insula close to IFG and precentral gyrus have been shown during both overt and silent reading [Huang et al., 2002; Humphreys and Gennari, 2014](Huang, Carr, & Cao, 2001; Humphreys & Gennari, 2014).
+Activation in regions of the insula close to IFG and precentral gyrus has been shown during both overt and silent reading [Huang et al., 2002; Humphreys and Gennari, 2014].
 Thus, during reading, less-skilled comprehenders, who are good decoders, may more strongly activate suboptimal regions for the task at hand, utilizing their easily-accessed phonological representations in order to support their less efficient semantic access, ultimately slowing down the comprehension process and taking resources away from higher-order processes, such as comprehension monitoring and integration.

 Our pattern of results also fits nicely into the framework put forth by Moss & Schunn (2015).
 While good comprehenders appear to be making more use of the coherence-building network, as shown by activation in MTG, anterior IFG, and precuneus, the less-skilled comprehenders’ pattern of activation fits better with the cognitive control and semantic manipulation network.
 In our study, activation is negatively correlated with comprehension skill in DLPFC and ACC, both hypothesized to be part of this network.
 Thus, while individuals may be able to manipulate whatever semantic information they can access regardless of comprehension skill, coherence building seems to be more strongly related to comprehension skill.
 The activation patterns of less-skilled comprehenders suggest that they are not building a coherent model of the text.
-Behaviorally, poor comprehenders do show lower standards for coherence during comprehension, often failing to notice anomalous portions of text [Ehrlich et al., 1999; van der Schoot et al., 2009](van der Schoot, Vasbinder, Horsley, Reijntjes, & van Lieshout, 2009; Ehrlich, Remond, & Tardieu, 1999).
+Behaviorally, poor comprehenders do show lower standards for coherence during comprehension, often failing to notice anomalous portions of text [Ehrlich et al., 1999; van der Schoot et al., 2009].